fajb/coq/doc/sphinx/addendum/micromega.rst

    + To support :g:`Z.div`, :g:`Z.modulo`, :g:`Z.quot`, and :g:`Z.rem`: ``Ltac Zify.zify_post_hook ::= Z.to_euclidean_division_equations``.

-.. cmd:: Show InjTyp
+.. cmd:: Show Zify InjTyp
-   :name: Show InjTyp
+   :name: Show Zify InjTyp

    This command shows the list of types that can be injected into :g:`Z`.

-.. cmd:: Show BinOp
+.. cmd:: Show Zify BinOp
-   :name: Show BinOp
+   :name: Show Zify BinOp

    This command shows the list of binary operators processed by :tacn:`zify`.

-.. cmd:: Show BinRel
+.. cmd:: Show Zify BinRel
-   :name: Show BinRel
+   :name: Show Zify BinRel

    This command shows the list of binary relations processed by :tacn:`zify`.

-.. cmd:: Show UnOp
+.. cmd:: Show Zify UnOp
-   :name: Show UnOp
+   :name: Show Zify UnOp

    This command shows the list of unary operators processed by :tacn:`zify`.

-.. cmd:: Show CstOp
+.. cmd:: Show Zify CstOp
-   :name: Show CstOp
+   :name: Show Zify CstOp

    This command shows the list of constants processed by :tacn:`zify`.

-.. cmd:: Show Spec
+.. cmd:: Show Zify Spec
-   :name: Show Spec
+   :name: Show Zify Spec

    This command shows the list of operators over :g:`Z` that are compiled using their specification e.g., :g:`Z.min`.